Names Inspired by Amelia

 Felicity

-Felicity, associated with an American Girl doll represented pre-Revolutionary America, has a colonial vibe.
+Felicity, associated with an American Girl doll that represented pre-Revolutionary America, has a colonial vibe.
 Like Amelia, it is fun to say and shortens to nicknames like "Fliss."

 Helena